 Were you or a loved one hurt at work in San Diego County?
 You probably have lots of questions.
 Below are some top FAQs.
-If you have any other questions or want to find out if you need a workers' compensation attorney, call the Law Office of Robert A. McLaughlin now to arrange a free consultation: 866-324-9558 (receives calls from California numbers only) or locally at 619-354-4854.
-You also can contact us online.
+If you have any other questions or want to find out if you need a workers' compensation attorney, contact the attorneys at McLaughlin & Sanchez now to arrange a free consultation.

 - How does the claims process work?

 - Can I sue my employer while I collect workers' compensation benefits?

 - How can you help me get the medical care I need?

 - The insurance company's doctor recommended medical care, but I've been denied treatment.
 Is that allowed?

 If you are injured in a workplace accident, you must report the injury to your employer within 30 days.
 If your illness developed over time, report it as soon as you become aware of the connection to your job.
 The employer will give you a claim form.
 Filing this form begins the claims process.